lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Credentials {#auth-cred}

-The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder.
-CRED_x is an end-entity X.509 or C509 certificate / CWT (i.e., not a chain or bag).
+The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.

+EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509, C509, CWT and CCS.
+When the identified credential is a chain or bag, CRED_x is just the end-entity X.509 or C509 certificate / CWT.
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

-EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509, C509, CWT and CCS.

 CRED_x needs to be defined such that it is identical when used by Initiator or Responder.
 The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.
 It is RECOMMENDED that the COSE 'kid' parameter, when used, refers to a specific encoding.
 The Initiator and Responder SHOULD use an available authentication credential without re-encoding.

-If for some reason re-encoding of the authentication credntial may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.
+If for some reason re-encoding of the authentication credential may occur, then a potential common encoding for CBOR based credentials is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

-The common encoding is needed in particular when the credential is not transported, e.g., when using the COSE 'kid' parameter for identification.
-A preferred common encoding for a CBOR based credential is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}, but for performance reasons it is not recommended to always re-encode the credentials before use.

 * When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}